ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 1. **The caller pauses** - your program stops at the function call and saves the **return address** on the stack so it knows where to continue afterwards.
 1. **Arguments are placed** - the values you pass to the function (parameters) are stored, either in registers or on the stack, depending on the platform.
-1. **Local variables are created** — the function gets its own workspace in memory, separate from the caller’s variables.
+1. **Local variables are created** — the function gets its own workspace in memory, separate from the caller's variables.
 1. **The function runs** — it executes its statements in order, possibly calling other functions along the way.
 1. **A return value is sent back** — if the function produces a result, it is placed in a register (commonly eax on x86) for the caller to pick up.
-1. **Cleanup and resume** — the function’s workspace is removed from the stack, and the program continues where it left off.
+1. **Cleanup and resume** — the function's workspace is removed from the stack, and the program continues where it left off.

 **Why do you need to understand that?**